Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Short-term rental B&B: 40%

-Example: from income of 20,000 EUR a programmer pays tax not on the full amount, but on 15,600 EUR (20,000 x 78%).
-At a 5% rate this is only 780 EUR of tax.
+Example: from an income of EUR 20,000 a programmer pays tax not on the full amount but on EUR 15,600 (20,000 x 78%).
+At a rate of 5% that’s only EUR 780 in tax.

-CRITICAL ERROR — cannot be fixed
+CRITICAL MISTAKE — cannot be fixed

 Community member